-By Katie Greenstreet, Cole Grossman, Nelson De Oliveira, and Robert Weaver
+Written in 2009 by Katie Greenstreet, Cole Grossman, Nelson De Oliveira, and Robert Weaver

 African soccer is an impossibly large topic to adequately discuss on one website.
 One could easily fill a book with just a cursory discussion of the sport.
 People often tend to lump the entire continent together as one giant entity, forgetting the myriad of countries and cultures that truly define Africa.
 This page seeks to avoid such generalization while still offering a broad enough commentary to adequately inform readers on the subject by focusing on a few topics that stand out as the most important issues in African soccer today.
 Those are the political and economic effects of soccer on life in Africa, as well as notable accomplishments on the field by African soccer teams.
-Finally, no analysis of African soccer can be complete without a look forward to the upcoming World Cup in South Africa and beyond.
+Finally, no analysis of African soccer would be complete without a reflection on the 2010 World Cup, it’s influences on the soccer world and beyond.
 These categories are tools to help us understand the changes that soccer has brought to Africa and the methods it uses to affect this change.

 Before delving deeper into the intricacies of African soccer, take a moment to read about the sport in the Ivory Coast, a country that encompasses many of the problems, but also much of the progress, of soccer in modern Africa.
-The Ivory Coast men’s national soccer team is a poster child for both the successes and the failures of African soccer.
-The team has been extraordinarily successful on the field, but more importantly they have brought meaningful change to the Ivory Coast.
-The success of the national team, and Didier Drogba in particular helped to end a decade long civil war in the Ivory Coast.
-The entire team became famous nationally, but Drogba was deified.
+The Ivory Coast men’s national soccer team is the poster child for both the successes and the failures of African soccer.
+The team has been extraordinarily successful on the field, but more importantly, they have brought meaningful change to the region.
+The success of the national team, especially Didier Drogba in particular, helped end a decade long civil war in the Ivory Coast.
+The entire team garnered national fame and Drogba was deified.
 A Vanity Fair feature article on the Ivory Coast national team describes Drogba’s popularity in his home country.

 Please continue to browse our webpage to learn more about “the world’s game” in Africa.
 Click on the subpages below to learn more about soccer’s former, current, and future place on the continent.